blosavio/trlisp/README.md

         A notable aspect of tree calculus is that every <em>thing</em>, functions as well as values, is composed of a single, basic unit, <code>Δ</code>.
 So we must continually keep in mind that there is not a strict delineation &nbsp;between tree calculus functions, such as the <code>+</code> function, and tree calculus scalar values, such as integer <code>3</code>.
 Every entity in tree calculus is a binary tree composed only of different &nbsp;patterns of <code>Δ</code>.
-The application rules govern the how one or two trees produce another &nbsp;tree.
+The application rules govern how one or two trees produce another tree.
       </p>
       <p>
         Tree calculus defines six application rules.
 Five rules are the result &nbsp;of dispatching on whether the tree in the function position of the list is